eceo-epfl/RS-OVSS/README.md

 <h2>Future directions</h2>

-This project proposes the development of remote sensing specific vision-language models to facilitate the interactions with RS images.
-Our work showed a proof a principle.
+This project proposes the development of remote sensing-specific vision-language models to facilitate interactions with RS images.
+Our work showed a proof of principle.

-In principle, to be more usable, TACOSS  requires from multiple improvements:
+In principle, to be more usable, TACOSS  requires multiple improvements:
 - Extend TACOSS to more geographical regions, sensors and spatial resolution.
-Currently, the model was trained only on high resolution (30cm) images with RGB bands.
+Currently, the model is trained only on high-resolution (30cm) images with RGB bands.
-- Improve fine-tuning of TACOSS from few land cover labels to a larger set of labels and more diverse description of land cover.
+- Improve fine-tuning of TACOSS from a few land cover labels to a larger set of labels and a more diverse description of land cover.
 - Improve open-vocabulary capabilities of TACOSS.

 <h2>Contributing</h2>

-If you are interested in contributing to one of the aforementioned points, or work on a similar project and wish to collaborate, please reach out to [ECEO](https://www.epfl.ch/labs/eceo).
+If you are interested in contributing to one of the aforementioned points or working on a similar project and wish to collaborate, please reach out to [ECEO](https://www.epfl.ch/labs/eceo).

-For code related contributions, suggestions or inquires, please open a github issue.
+For code-related contributions, suggestions or inquiries, please open a GitHub issue.